Ingo-FP-Angel/modem_zip_generator/README.md

 You can always download the latest `modem.zip` directly from [here](https://io.pinterjann.is/public/misc/fairphone/modem/modem-latest.zip).
 Alternatively, you can get them at the [releases page at GitHub](https://github.com/WeAreFairphone/modem_zip_generator/releases).

 ### System requirements
-The project has been developed on GNU/Linux systems, it should however run on other UNIX systems, too.
 The following tools are required for the script to run:
  - GNU `make`
  - `bash`
  - `curl`
  - `zip` & `unzip`
  - `sha256sum`

+The project has been developed on GNU/Linux systems, it should however run on other UNIX systems, too.
+For Mac OS you'll need the GNU coreutils.
+Using [Homebrew](https://brew.sh): `$ brew install coreutils`.

 ### Build
 Clone the repository and execute `make build`, it will download and verify the official Fairphone 2 firmware images and extract the proprietary firmware images.